- Nationally Accredited

-This honor places Cheekwood in a prestigious group of gardens and arboreta that have committed themselves to the conservation and care of specific plant collections, managed at the highest professional level.
-It’s not only a reflection of our long-term commitment to the conservation and care of our collections, but another important step in growing Cheekwood's national reputation as one of the country's most beautiful gardens.
-The impressive size and diversity of our dogwood collection made Cheekwood an ideal candidate for Plant Collections Network membership status.
+Due to a generous donation in the early 1980’s from the Carell family, a trend of collecting dogwoods at Cheekwood was established and has continued, culminating in the recognition by the American Public Garden’s Plant Collection Network in 2012.
+Cheekwood Estate & Gardens is proud to be among a prestigious group of gardens and arboreta that have committed themselves to the conservation and care of specific plant collections, managed at the highest professional level.
+This recognition is not only a reflection of the long-term commitment to the conservation and care of dogwoods, but another important step in growing Cheekwood's reputation as one of the country's most beautiful gardens in North America.

 As of December 2021, the dogwood collection features a total of 326 individuals, representing 14 different species, and 7 hybrids.
 There is particular emphasis placed on varieties exhibiting superior bloom, foliage, growth habit, hardiness, vigor, along with disease and insect resistance.
 Cheekwood primarily focuses on collecting Cornus florida cultivars of Tennessee provenance, followed by hybrids developed at Rutgers University.
 In the United States, Tennessee, specifically middle Tennessee, ranks first in dogwood production.
 Currently, 26 different cultivars of C. florida can be found throughout the property.